lime-rt/lime/doc/usermanual.rst

 The sampling parameter is only read if `par->samplingAlgorithm==0`.
-It can take values 0, 1 or 2. sampling=0 is used for uniform sampling in Log(radius) which is useful for models with a central condensation (i.e., envelopes, disks), whereas sampling=1 is uniform sampling in x, y, and z.
+It can take values 0, 1 or 2. sampling=0 is used for uniform sampling in Log(radius) which is useful for models with a central condensation (i.e., envelopes, disks), whereas sampling=1 gives uniform-biased sampling in x, y, and z.
 The latter is useful for models with no central condensation (molecular clouds, galaxies, slab geometries).

 The value sampling=2 was added because the routine for 0 was found not to generate grid points with exact spherical rotational symmetry.
 The 2 setting implements this now properly; sampling=0 has, however, been retained for purposes of backward compatibility.
 In practice there is little obvious difference between the outputs from 0 versus 2.